2025-ilaria/project-/llm-prompts.md

 They both gave the exact same answer, but Chat GPT was more precise giving also the sources from which it gathered information (<a href="https://www.outdooractive.com/en/">Outdooractive</a> and <a href="https://mapcarta.com/">Mapcarta</a>).

-## 9️⃣ Missing information: official image
+## 9️⃣ Missing information: Official image

 We asked both ChatGPT and Gemini for the URL of a picture of the Teatro di Palermo using the **few-shot prompting technique**, giving it an example.